 €300 | €300 | €300 | €600 | €600 | Non-internal EU flights over 3,500 km |

 The airline might not have to compensate you if they can provide a transfer to your destination, close to the original schedule.
-Even if you arrive shortly after the scheduled time, you might not be entitled to flight cancellation compensation.
+Even with a slight delay, you might not be entitled to flight cancellation compensation.

 How to Claim Compensation from Atlantic Airways

-It’s essential to understand how to request the compensation you’re eligible for under EU Regulation 261/2004.
-Here’s how to do it:
+It’s crucial to know the process of claiming the compensation you’re eligible for under EU Regulation 261/2004.
+Here’s the process:

-- Fill in our form.
-You’ll need to provide details such as your flight number, date, and what went wrong.
+- Fill in this form.
+You’ll need to provide details such as your flight number, date, and the problem you faced.

 - Let our experts help you.
 Once you submit the form, our team will take over.
-We understand the EU laws thoroughly and will strive to secure your compensation.
-You only incur a fee if we win your case.
+We know the EU laws well and will make every effort to secure your compensation.
+You are only charged if we win your case.

-Don’t forget that you have the right as a passenger to claim compensation for a delayed or cancelled flight.
-Regardless of whether your flight was delayed due to operational reasons or technical issues, if it was not caused by extraordinary circumstances like severe weather or air traffic control decisions, you are entitled to compensation.
+Don’t forget that you’re entitled as a passenger to claim compensation for a delayed or cancelled flight.
+No matter whether your flight was delayed as a result of operational issues or technical difficulties, if it was not caused by extraordinary circumstances such as inclement weather or air traffic control decisions, you have a right to compensation.

 Which Atlantic Airways Flights are Covered by EU261?